 - A. Bar of the Court.
-The bar of this court will consist of those attorneys admitted to practice before this court. - B. Eligibility.
-Any person of good moral character who is an active member of the State Bar of South Dakota will be eligible for admission to the bar of this court as hereinafter provided. - C. Procedure for Admission.
+The bar of this court shallwill consist of those attorneys admitted to practice before this court. - B. Eligibility.
+Any person of good moral character who is an active member of the State Bar of South Dakota shallwill be eligible for admission to the bar of this court as hereinafter provided. - C. Procedure for Admission.
 An attorney who is eligible to practice law as provided in section B of this rule may apply for admission to the bar of this court.
-The application sequence will be as follows: - 1.
-Applicants must complete a written application for admission.
+The application sequence shallwill be as follows: - 1.
+Applicants must complete a written application for admission in the division of their residence or in the division where the trial of a case in which they are counsel will be heard.
 Forms are available from the clerk of court or on the court's website. - 2.
 Applicants must consent to an inquiry concerning their fitness and qualifications for admission.
-Submission of the completed admission application will be considered such consent and a waiver of any privacy regarding the inquiry into fitness and qualifications.
+Submission of the completed admission application shallwill be considered such consent and a waiver of any privacy regarding the inquiry into fitness and qualifications. - 3.
+The clerk of court shallwill make any inquiry that may be deemed necessary to obtain

-- 3. The clerk of court will make any inquiry that may be deemed necessary to obtain information concerning an applicant's character and fitness to practice law. - 4.
+- information concerning an applicant's character and fitness to practice law. - 4.
 At least two active judges in this district must approve each applicant before an applicant may be admitted. - 5.
-The clerk of court will report to the active judge in the division in which the application for admission is pending the approval or disapproval of the other active judges. - 6.
+The clerk of court shallwill report to the active judge in the division in which the application for admission is pending the approval or disapproval of the other active judges. - 6.
 When the approval or disapproval of the application is recorded, the applicant will be notified of the results. - 7.
-Applicants approved for admission will have a day and time scheduled for their admission ceremony. - Applicants for admission will appear in person for their admission ceremony with a member of this bar who will vouch for their legal qualifications, integrity, and good moral character.
+Applicants approved for admission will have a day and time scheduled for their admission ceremony. - 8.
+Applicants for admission shallwill appear in person for their admission ceremony with a member of this bar who will vouch for their legal qualifications, integrity, and good moral character.
 Upon oral motion of a member of the bar, taking the prescribed oath, signing the roll of attorneys in the clerk of court's office, and paying the required fee, the applicant will be admitted to the bar of this court.
-The clerk of court will then issue a Certificate of

-Admission to the new bar member.
+The clerk of court shallwill then issue a Certificate of Admission to the new bar member.

 D. Oath of Admission.
-The following oath or affirmation will be administered to an applicant for admission to the bar of this court:
+The following oath or affirmation shallwill be administered to an applicant for admission to the bar of this court: